ramarav/data-string-search/README.md

 To Do:

-Add a dummy csv file with multiple rows.

-Add code to search for keywords.

-Use streamlit to host the application
+Writing a generalized function for multiple search patterns.